The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

-\begin{restatable}{lemma}{2DDPkDDP} \tddp{} is universe gadget reducible to \kddp{}.
-Furthermore, it exists a solution size function for \kddp.
-It follows that \mhdrr[\kddp] with Hamming distance over arcs is $\Sigma^P_{2m+1}$-complete. \end{restatable} \begin{proof} The reduction from \textsc{$k$-Disjoint Directed Path} to \textsc{$k+1$-Disjoint Directed Path} for $k \geq 2$ is easy to see.
+\begin{lemma} \tddp{} is strongly modular universe gadget reducible to \kddp{} such that the solution properties hold and a solution size function for this reduction exists. \end{lemma} \begin{proof} The reduction from \textsc{$k$Disjoint Directed Path} to \textsc{$k+1$Disjoint Directed Path} for $k \geq 2$ works as follows.
 The reduction consists only of a constant gadget, which adds an additional path from $s_{k+1}$ to $t_{k+1}$ over the single arc $(s_{k+1}, t_{k+1})$.
 The solution size functions needs to include this additional arc.
-Because, the instance remains the same, we have a one-to-one correspondence between all combinatorial elements.
+Because, the rest of the instance remains the same, we have a one-to-one correspondence between all combinatorial elements.
 Thus, modularity and pre-image uniqueness remain. \end{proof}